asafdav/ng-scrollbar/README.md

 ## Rebuild the scrollbar
 In case you need to rebuild the scorllbar, you may tell ng-scrollbar to rebuild it for you by broadcasting an event.
+It's useful to use this option when the size or visibility of the container is dynamic and during the link phase the size can't be determined.
   ```html
   <div class="scrollme" ng-scrollbar rebuild-on="rebuild:me" > .... </div>
   ```